openremote/documentation/docs/developer-guide/working-on-maps.md

 From that mbtiles file you can extract smaller tilesets with the following procedure:

 1. Rename the source tileset file `input.mbtiles`
-1. Create docker container with `node` and `python` with dir containing `input.mbtiles` volume mapped: `docker run -it --rm -v PATH_TO_INPUT_MBTILES_DIR:/mapdata nikolaik/python-nodejs:python3.8-nodejs12 bash`
+1. Create Docker container with `node` and `python` with dir containing `input.mbtiles` volume mapped: `docker run -it --rm -v PATH_TO_INPUT_MBTILES_DIR:/mapdata nikolaik/python-nodejs:python3.8-nodejs12 bash`
 1. Install tilelive converter:
     `npm install -g --unsafe @mapbox/mbtiles @mapbox/tilelive`
 1. Select and copy boundary box coordinates of desired region (these are the BOUNDS used in the next command; they must be in format [W,S,E,N] e.g. `4.91, 51.27, 5.84, 51.77`):